larrubia/MandelbrotPyOpenCL/README.md

 # Why Parallel Programming?

-Traditionally, parallel programming had as its initial motivation the resolution and simulation of fundamental problems in science and engineering with scientific and economic importance, known as  GCPs.
+Traditionally, parallel programming had as its initial motivation the resolution and simulation of fundamental problems in science and engineering with scientific and economic importance, known as Grand Challenge Problems - GCPs.

-GCPs is the acronym for Grand Challenge Problems and its
+Nowadays, applications require the processing of large volumes of information each faster time.
+Parallel programming can reduce the time required to solve complex and larger problems, taking advantage of underutilized computational resources locally.